Hello, I'm Andy Dunn

 Change rarely happens without committed action.
 Doing things differently can be anxiety provoking, but change is hugely rewarding when we are moving towards the things in life that matter to us.
 Throughout your therapy I will be committed to working with you and supporting you throughout this change.

 I am registered with the Health and Care Professions Council (HCPC registration no: PYL05307).
 The HCPC is the regulatory body for clinical psychologists and other health professionals.
 I adhere to their standards of proficiency, conduct, performance and ethics.
 I am also a member of the British Psychological Society (BPS), the representative body for UK psychologists.
 As a BPS chartered psychologist I am committed to high professional standards, ongoing professional development and fulfilling the requirements of the professional body.
 I am listed in the BPS Directory of Chartered Psychologists and I belong to the Division of Clinical Psychology.
-See links for registration details.
+See links below for registration details.